 Most people would describe ESTPs as inexhaustible thrill-seekers, who are not afraid to take risks and be in dangerous situations.
 They may also add that ESTPs are practical and will solve problems quickly and efficiently.
 And additionally, these personalities will be easy to spot in a crowded room, because they love to joke and involve others in interesting conversations, so they will probably be in the spotlight.

-Here’s an array of facts that refer to a typical ESTP, according to the MBTI Manual by Isabel Briggs-Myers:
+Here’s an array of facts that refer to a typical ESTP, according to the 16 Personalities Manual:

 - ESTPs are most commonly perceived as dominant, demanding, flexible, and sociable

 - They are more likely to suffer from chronic pain

 - ESTPs are one of four most assertive personality types at college